rolandshoemaker/CommonMark-py/README.rst

 -----

 The tests script, ``CommonMark-tests.py``, is pretty much a devtool.
-As well as running all the tests embeded in ``spec.txt`` it also allows you to run specific tests using the ``-t`` argument, provide information about passed tests with ``-p``, percentage passed by category of test with ``-s``, and enter markdown interactively with ``-i`` (In interactive mode end a block by inputing a line with just ``end``, to quit do the same but with ``quit``). ``-d`` can be used to print call tracing.
+As well as running all the tests embedded in ``spec.txt`` it also allows you to run specific tests using the ``-t`` argument, provide information about passed tests with ``-p``, percentage passed by category of test with ``-s``, and enter markdown interactively with ``-i`` (In interactive mode end a block by inputting a line with just ``end``, to quit do the same but with ``quit``). ``-d`` can be used to print call tracing.